Monday, August 22, 2016

 • They take constructive criticism seriously

 So does this mean that I am not open to hearing complaints?
 Of course not.
 Processing pain and discouragement and frustration and fear with people is a staple of counseling.
-It is a necessary part of counseling in order to move beyond those things.
+It is necessary in order to move beyond those things.
 It is when the only purpose is to vent or hold someone else’s change as the goal that I want to refer a client on to someone else who might work better with them.

 Does this sound heartless?
 I hope not.
 My deep desire is that people get better, live more satisfying lives, feel safe, receive love and love well in return.